vearutop/sccdiff/README.md

 ### GitHub Action

-This is example configuration to report code stats changes as pull request comment.
+This is an example configuration to report code stats changes as pull request comment.

 ```yaml
 # This script is provided by github.com/bool64/dev.